-SOCL347 Criminology
+SOCL347 Criminology and Juvenile Delinquency

-An intensive examination of theoretical perspectives on crime, with specific attention to the exceptionally high rates of crime in the United States relative to similar nations.
-This involves systematic consideration of individual, group, organizational, societal, and cultural contributions to criminality.
-The origins of criminal law and patterns of criminal law enforcement are also considered.
+An intensive examination of theoretical perspectives on crime and juvenile delinquency.
+Emphasis is placed on the social sources of theories and on the power of theories to explain the high rates of interpersonal violence in the United States.
+Individual, group, organizational, societal, and cultural contributions to criminality are examined.
+The origins of the juvenile justice system and criminal law and patterns of criminal law enforcement are also considered.
 Finally, the relationship between crime and punishment is analyzed.
 Prerequisites: Any 100-level Sociology course.
-Credits: 3(3-0) Offered every fall odological issues in research on aging, and demographic characteristics of the aged are examined, along with the following topics as they relate to aging: racial and ethnic diversity, economics, health care, family, housing, retirement, institutionalization, and public policy.
-Prerequisites: Any 100-level Sociology course or permission of instructor.
-Credits: 3(3-0) Offered once a year
+Credits: 3(3-0) Offered every spring